Internal structures in the category of right-preordered groups: Preliminaries

 A \textit{right-preordered group} is a (not necessarily abelian) group $(G,0,+)$, together with a preorder $\leq$ over the set $\vert G\vert $ such that for any $g,h,k$ in $G$, $g\leq h$ implies $g+k\leq h+k$.
-For example, any preordered group, as studied in \cite{OCatBehaPOGrp} by A. Montoli and M.M.
-Clementino, is in particular a right-preordered group.
-Right-preordered groups and monotone group morphisms form a category that we will write $\crpogrp$, which makes $\cpogrp$, the category of preordered groups, a subcategory of $\crpogrp$.
-As observed in \cite{RPOgrpCatPersp}, this category is actually isomorphic to the full subcategory of monomorphisms $P_G\rightarrowtail G$, in the category $\cmon$ of monoids and monoid morphisms, such that $G$ is a group.
-We shall write objects as pairs $(G,P_G)$, and view $P_G$ as a submonoid of the group $G$.
+For example, any preordered group, as studied in \cite{OCatBehaPOGrp} by M.M.
+Clementino and A. Montoli, is in particular a right-preordered group.
+As observed in \cite{RPOgrpCatPersp}, this last category is isomorphic to the full subcategory of monomorphisms $P_G\rightarrowtail G$, in the category $\cmon$ of monoids and monoid morphisms, such that $G$ is a group.
+Under this equivalence of categories, the category of preordered groups becomes isomorphic to the category of groups $G$, together with a submonoid $P_G\subseteq G$ (equivalently a monomorphism in $\cmon$) that is stable under conjugation by any element of $G$.
+In either one of these categories, we shall write objects as pairs $(G,P_G)$, and view $P_G$ as a submonoid of the group $G$.
 We usually call $P_G$ the \textit{positive cone} of $G$.
-A morphism will be written $(f,\overline{f})$, where $f$ is a group morphism and $\overline{f}$ is the (co-)restriction of $f$ to positive cones.
+A morphism in any of these two categories will be written $(f,\overline{f})$, where $f$ is a group morphism and $\overline{f}$ is the restriction of $f$ to the positive cones.